top of page

 Parami connects virtually with Palestinian students from An-Najah National University

-Parami students have traveled to countries such as Thailand, Kenya, Hungary, Germany, Colombia, and the United States as part of their extracurricular activities and internships.
-There are also virtual opportunities that have been arranged by the university to connect Parami students with international peers without leaving their homes, one of which was the Virtual Exchange Dialogue session in collaboration with An-Najah National University, located in the Occupied Palestinian Territories, West Bank.
+Parami students have traveled to countries such as Thailand, Kenya, Hungary, Germany, Colombia, and the United States for extracurricular activities and internships.
+There are also virtual opportunities arranged by the university to connect Parami students with international peers without leaving their homes, one of which was the Virtual Exchange Dialogue session in collaboration with An-Najah National University, located in the Occupied Palestinian Territories, West Bank.
 An-Najah National University is an institution experienced in virtual exchange programming through its Virtual Exchange Collaborative in the Center for Academic and Professional Development.

 During this virtual exchange session, students exchanged ideas and learned from each other’s experiences on topics such as liberation, activism, social change, and more.
 The session was facilitated by selected Parami students and the Virtual Exchange Ambassadors at An-Najah, and it proved to be a very enriching and intellectually stimulating experience for students from both universities.